On this page

 Icon = "" # URL to a square PNG icon (optional)

-Path 1: The Official Registry (Recommended)
+Path 1: The Official Registry

-Step 2: Install the ComfyUI CLI
+Step 2: Install the CLI:

 pip install comfy-cli

-From your repository root:
+Step 3: From your repository root:

 comfy node publish

-🔴 Danger: Once published, a version number cannot be overwritten.
+This validates your pyproject.toml, packages your code, and submits to the registry.
+Once published, a version number can’t be overwritten.
 If you publish 1.0.0 with a bug, you must publish 1.0.1.
-This mirrors PyPI’s immutability guarantee.
-Plan your versioning strategy before your first publish.
+Plan your versioning before your first publish.

-Path 2: The Legacy custom-node-list.json PR (Manual but Widely Supported)
+Path 2: The Legacy custom-node-list.json PR

-Step 1: Fork the Manager repo
+Step 1: Fork the Manager repo and create a branch:

 git clone https://github.com/ltdrdata/ComfyUI-Manager.git